ex1nhatvh/exment-manual/docs/quickstart_manual.md

 ## important point
 - **If you do not have a web server, [set up the server](/server) first.**
 (If you do not know if you have built a server, please check it once)

-- If an error occurs during installation, see If [an error occurs during installation](/install_error).
+- If an error occurs during installation, please refer to [Troubleshooting](/troubleshooting)
-- For other inquiries, please feel free to [contact us](https://exment.net/inquiry) for free.

-## Server settings
-Exment requires PHP7.3.0 or higher.
-Also, MySQL 5.7.8 or more and less than 8.0.0 or MariaDB 10.2.7 or more is required.
-XAMPP is recommended when building an environment with PHP, Apache, and MySQL as a development environment from the beginning.
-Please refer to [here](/install_xampp) for server settings.
-※ If you already have an environment, this setting is not required.
+- Currently, we are unable to accept individual inquiries regarding installation procedures or server construction.
+If you would like individual support, please request paid support.

 ## composer introduction
 Exment requires the introduction of composer.
 Please refer here for the introduction method.